PowerDNS/pdns/docs/settings.rst

 -  Default: yes

 Turning this off requires all autoprimary notifications to be signed by valid TSIG signature.
-It will accept any existing key on slave.
+It will accept any existing key on secondaries.

 .. _setting-allow-unsigned-notify: